Byh0ki/ansible_restic/README.md

 # Backup-restic

 This role aims to deploy [restic](https://restic.net/) on a given host and to setup multiples backups on a host.
-Those backups will be scheduled using cronjobs.
+Those backups will be scheduled using cronjobs or systemd-timers.

 Restic is a CLI backup tool that offers a lot of possibilities.
 Among these features, there are, for example, a lot of built-in storage backends.